ruhulrp/expensy/README.md

-A simple CLI daily expense tracker written in Golang.
+A simple CLI based daily expense tracker written in Golang.